 ωelec.
 While scanning, the conducting probe simultaneously senses the mechanical and electrostatic force interactions with the sample.

 The effects of these interactions can be decoupled either by performing these measurements in separate passes at the same frequency (two-pass technique) or in the single-pass with the simultaneous detection of the mechanical and electrostatic interactions at different frequencies .

 The latter approach requires a use of several lock-in amplifiers in the detection system, Figure 1 (left).
 In this application note, we will describe these complimentary ways of characterization of local electric properties and then illustrate them with the practical examples on a standard sample – self-assemblies of semi-fluorinated alkanes F14H20[CF3(CF2)14(CH2)20CH3] on a Si substrate .

-Figures 1.
-A set-up for AFM-based electrostatic modes and possible configurations of lock-in amplifiers for multi-frequency electrostatic force studies.
+Figure 1.
+A set-up for AFM-based electrostatic modes and possible configurations of lock-in amplifiers for multi-frequency electrostatic force studies

 The first mode of the AFM-based electrostatic force techniques for consideration is EFM.

 In this two-pass technique, the probe detects surface profile in the first pass by measuring the mechanical tip-sample interactions at its flexural resonant frequency (1st Eigen mode) - ωmech.
 In the second pass, the probe follows the learned profile shifted 10-40 nm above the sample, and its response to the long-distant electrostatic force is detected.